royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * Also delete the `iot-webinar-logs` role
 * Delete the `iot-webinar-type` thing type (assuming it has been 5 minutes)
 * Delete the `iot-webinar-sns-topic` topic under SNS
+  * TODO - check that subsription is deleted